Skip to content

 Sponsored by American Immigration Lawyers Association (AILA) DC Chapter, Catholic Charities, and Equal Justice Works As we do every year, the AILA DC Chapter Pro Bono committee is partnering with Equal Justice Works to take part in DC’s Pro Bono week and provide a Virtual Citizenship Workshop.
 This year we are working with Catholic Charities of DC (CCDC).
 We are seeking volunteer attorneys to assist with this year’s workshop.
 As with every year, you will be partnered with a law student and together you will complete the N-400 for the client which is passed to CCDC to complete the filing.
 The workshop with be held via Zoom and training will be provided by CCDC.
 The workshop will be held Saturday, October 23, 2021, from 9:00 am- 12:00 pm.
 If interested, please send an email to Lance Conklin at lance@conklinimmigration.com.

-Graphic: DCPBW21 Pro Bono In A Virtual Age
+Graphic: DCPBW21 Pro Bono in a Virtual Age

 DC Pro Bono Week 2021: Pro Bono in a Virtual Age: A Conversation with KIND, Legal Aid Society, and Bread for the City